geomagpy/MARTAS/README.md

 This routine will ask you a series of questions to configure the acquisition (MARTAS) or collector (MARCOS) to your needs.
-In case you want to use e-mail, messenger notifications or database support, make sure that you setup these tool ideally before running martas_init, and provide credential information using [addcred](linktomagpy).
+In case you want to use e-mail, messenger notifications or database support, make sure that you setup these tool ideally before running martas_init, and provide credential information using [addcred](https://github.com), section 10.6.
 You might want to checkout [section 6.1](#6-1) for details on notifications and [section 5.3.2](#5-3-2) for database support.
 Please also make sure that you have write permissions on the directories to be used.